markoenix/indicator-kdeconnect/README.md

  1. Add KDE Connect Indicator to your startup applications, on your System Setting if is not.
  2. Nautilus, Nemo, Caja, Pantheon-files and Thunar users have native extensions installed by default, make sure you have, `python-nautilus`, `python-nemo` or `python-caja` installed to use it.
- 3. If your files manager is not supported by extensions create a action entry with `sendvia-kdeconnect %F` as command.
+ 3. If your files manager is not supported by extensions create a action entry with `indicator-kdeconnect -c %F` as command.
     Or you can use the script present on the [scripts folder](https://github.com/Bajoja/indicator-kdeconnect/tree/master/scripts/kdeconnect-send), adding it to your file manager script folder.
+ 4. If you want to change settings for indicator-kdeconnect use `indicator-kdeconnect -s`.
- 4. If you having troubles under Wayland install this [script](https://github.com/Bajoja/indicator-kdeconnect/tree/master/scripts/wayland).
+ 5. If you having troubles under Wayland install this [script](https://github.com/Bajoja/indicator-kdeconnect/tree/master/scripts/wayland).

 Please report issues and suggestion [here](https://github.com/Bajoja/indicator-kdeconnect/issues)